 Educating fatherless children and orphans to completion of secondary school and up to tertiary level where possible.

-Empowering widows/Guardians through counselling, literacy and business skills training that will enable them generate sustainable income to support their families;
+Empowering widows/guardians via counselling, literacy and business skills training that will enable them to generate a sustainable income to support their families.

-Enriching the entire community where ACT works by providing technical and material support to local schools and health services;
+Developing the entire community where ACT works by providing technical and material support to local schools and health services.

 A Board of Trustees is responsible for overseeing the management, administration and strategic direction of the African Child Trust.

 ACT Trustees produce an Annual Report and financial accounts which is independently examined and reviewed.
 Accounting returns are received from our partners in Africa each four months and undergoes independent third party review before funds for the following period are remitted.

 The ACT Manual sets out the guiding principles and procedures and describes the responsibilities of the charity to our different stakeholders The document also describes the roles and responsibilities of our partners and basis of co-operation with ACT.